Zlatopil, Kharkiv Oblast

-Zlatopil (Златопіль), formerly known as Pervomaiskyi (Note: Первомайський) until 2024 and Likhachevo or Lykhacheve (Note: Лихачёво; Лихачеве) until 1952, is a city in Lozova Raion, Kharkiv Oblast, Ukraine.
+Zlatopil (Златопіль), formerly known as Pervomaiskyi (Note: Первомайський /uk/) until 2024 and Likhachevo or Lykhacheve (Note: Лихачёво; Лихачеве) until 1952, is a city in Lozova Raion, Kharkiv Oblast, Ukraine.
 It is the fourth largest city in the oblast.
 Zlatopil hosts the administration of Pervomaiskyi urban hromada, one of the hromadas of Ukraine.
 Population:

 The city is known for Khimprom, one of the biggest chemical factories in the former Soviet Union.
 The city has lush green plots and parks, a cultural center named "DK Khimik" and a stadium also named "Khimik".

 History

 In 1869 a railway was opened, Kursk-Kharkov-Sevastopol at the current location of the modern city.
 In August of the same year a whistle stop was built 80 kilometres from Kharkov.
 Trains stopped for water and firewood and the station was named at first named Oleksiivka and later Likhachevo.
 Likhachov was a landowner-officer sent there by Empress Catherine II, whose estate was near the village Sivash a few kilometres from the railway.
 Water was supplied from lake Sivash, and a water-tower was built.

 After the Russian Civil War the (joint) Alekseevsky, Berekskoy, Upper Bishkinsky rural Soviets (village council) decided to relocate the peasants of these villages to the farm of Likhachevo.
 So in 1924, a settlement was built in Likhachevo under the jurisdiction of the Upper Bishkinsky village council.
 The founders of the village were migrants from the villages of Alekseevka, Bereka, Maslivka, and Upper Bishkin.
-They built streets, such as 1th May Street.
+They built streets, such as 1 May Street.
 Agriculture and crafts schools were built, along with a primary school, which both children and adults attended.

 In 1927 the village had 13 lots and 56 residents.
 In 1928, it was already 85 lots.
 The population increased as workers came to work at the brick and mechanical plant, as well as the mill.
 In September 1929, on the initiative of activists Tolokneeva and Fedoseenko, a commune was organized in the village.
 At the suggestion of porters, it was called "May 1" in honor of the international proletarian holiday.
 In early December 1929 Lihachevsky machine-tractor station (MTS) was organized (one of the first in the Kharkiv district).
 Lihachevsky MTS first served 30 collective Alekseevski district.

 A local newspaper Znamiya Truda has been published here since October 1930.
 According to the Soviet census of 1939, 640 people lived in Likhachevo.

 On 20 October 1941 Axis troops occupied Likhachevo.
 38 boys and girls were sent to work as slave laborers in Germany.
 15 people from the village joined the partisans in Alekseevski district, whose leaders were Secretary of the Communist Party Ulyanov and executive committee chairman Buznyka.